A Taste of the 2025 EPCOT International Food & Wine Festival

 But the cuisine at the International Food & Wine Festival is in a league of its own.

-During the event, EPCOT’s 11 pavilions sell exclusive food and drink items alongside their year-round offerings.
 The theme park also sets up booths selling dishes from countries and regions that aren’t usually represented, such as Australia, Ireland, Kenya, and Brazil.

 The World Celebration, World Discovery, and World Nature sections of EPCOT also join in on the fun.
 Last year, booths in these areas served unique takes on American favorites.